-Objective: To train students in the aspect of planning and implementing a research
+Objective: To train students in the aspect of planning and implementing a research project as well as writing a project dissertation.

 Synopsis: This course offers platform for students to enhance their knowledge in

 Polymer Engineering which have been acquired prior to this course.
 Each student is given a title for an individual research project.
 Research components that are covered in this course include conducting literature review, analysis of previous work on the given title, research experimental design, experimental set up and executing the experimental work itself.
 Data collection and analysis, discussion, report writing will be addressed when students prepare their final dissertation.
 Lastly, the students will be tested with an oral presentation where each student is required to present and defend their research findings in front of a panel of examiners.